-If there were a collegiate version of the famed failure of Billy Beane's Moneyball-featured Athletics to produce at the highest level — Beane's "My shit doesn't work in the playoffs" is legendary for a reason — it would probably be Florida under O'Sullivan: Always very good, never great enough to do anything but fold when dealt unlucky hands.
+If I were tasked to find a collegiate version of the famed failure of Billy Beane's Moneyball-featured Athletics to produce at the highest level — Beane's "My shit doesn't work in the playoffs" is legendary for a reason — it might well be Florida's postseason woes under O'Sullivan: Always very good, never great enough to do anything but fold when dealt unlucky hands.

 Boiling down any sample (or baseball season) few games will always have a chance of producing bizarre results, of course.
 Two games at the College World Series represent a tiny 3.5 percent of Florida's 2012 season; one game is half that, and the randomness best explains a half-dozen things going wrong against both South Carolina and Kent State, because weird things can just happen randomly.